 Although travel is exciting and creates new opportunities, it can be stressful or overwhelming at times.
 This may be especially true for survivors of stroke, especially if you’ve experienced changes in mobility or are concerned about the risks of flying.

-- Contact the airline to arrange special assistance at least 48-72 hours before flying.
+- Contact the airline to arrange special assistance (72 hours to one week in advance).
 This may include vision assistance, hearing assistance, wheelchair service, and mobility and medical device transport.
 Additionally, airports have assistance points where you can request transportation assistance to help you navigate the airport if your mobility is limited.

 - Get travel insurance so your trip is protected.
 This can help you avoid issues if your flights or other travel plans need to be refunded or rescheduled.
-Additionally, medical care abroad can be extremely expensive, so make sure you are aware of how your health coverage will work when traveling.
+Additionally, medical care abroad can be extremely expensive, so ensure you know how your health coverage will work at your destination.

 - Give yourself an extra hour to get through security and walk to your terminal.
 This ensures you have time to check or transport all necessary baggage and equipment without additional stress.
 It is also important to allow yourself sufficient time to rest when creating your travel itinerary.